Safe H2O

 There are many things you can do to keep on top of your tank water quality.
 Here are some of our recommendations:

-• Scheduling professional water tank cleaning every 1-2 years (depending on your tanks condition and location)
+• Scheduling professional water tank cleaning every 1-2 years (depending on your water supply, tanks condition, and surrounds)

 • Periodically (every 6 months – 1 year) looking inside your tank to see if there is sediment build up or any problems with the water supply.